wehos/scib_gpu/README.md

 This repository contains the code for a modified version of `scib` package.
 For original instruction, refer to the [original repo](https://github.com/theislab/scib) and  [manuscript](https://doi.org/10.1038/s41592-021-01336-8).

+Notes: This repo aimed to resolve the cugraph issues and scanpy integration issues with rapids-singlecell.
+However, as of 2025, it seems Rapids has fixed cugraph issues since 24.12 and scanpy now has a deeper integration with rapids.
+Maybe it's time to try the latest version of all the packages instead of using this repo.

 # Benchmarking Workflow

 ## Step 1 Conda Installation